'Time to end the forever war': Biden to begin U.S. Afghanistan exit on May 1

 “Now that there is an announcement on foreign troops withdrawal within several months, we need to find a way to coexist,” said Abdullah Abdullah, a top peace official and former presidential candidate.
 “We believe that there is no winner in Afghan conflicts and we hope the Taliban realize that too.”

-Biden addressed critics who argue that the time is not right to leave Afghanistan.

-“So when will it be the right moment to leave?” he asked.
-“One more year?
-Two more years?
-Ten more years? ...
-Not now?
-That’s how we got here.”

-Reporting by Phil Stewart and Steve Holland in Washington and Hamid Shalizi and Orooj Hakimi in Kabul; Additional reporting by Charlotte Greenfield in Islamabad; Editing by Mary Milliken, Will Dunham and Peter Cooney
+Reporting by Phil Stewart and Steve Holland in Washington and Hamid Shalizi and Orooj Hakimi in Kabul; Additional reporting by Charlotte Greenfield in Islamabad; Editing by Mary Milliken, Will Dunham and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.